Skip to main content

 Refrigeration units can run in cycles or continuously.
 Running the refrigeration unit in cycles reduces fuel consumption but creates more temperature variation.
 Frozen foods are less sensitive to temperature changes and can endure these variations.
 Continuous cooling is better suited for products and goods that are not able to withstand temperature variations well.
 At Charleston Refrigerators Trailers, our mobile rental options utilize continuous cooling to ensure your items don't suffer from temperature variations.

-5 Benefits of Using an Ice Truck for Rent in North Charleston
+5 Benefits of Using an Ice Truck for Rent in North Charleston, SC

 For business owners, managing funds and staying on top of costs is a crucial part of owning a profitable company.
 Purchasing and maintaining a fleet of refrigerated trailers can be a significant financial burden, requiring substantial capital investment and ongoing maintenance costs.
 However, renting refrigerated trucks can help businesses allocate their funds more wisely.